 If we need to find emergency refuge in another location, information about where to come get your child will be relayed to you by phone.
-In the event of a storm, our Summer camps close if the host school closes or public transit is interrupted.
+In the event that the host school closes or public transit is interrupted the camp must close.
 In such cases, we will notify you by phone and via radio stations.

 You will not be billed for unexpected closure days.

 In the event of an evacuation, we will contact you by phone and inform you of the situation.
 At that time, we will give you instructions about where to come and pick up your children.
-The evacuation location will be posted in the summer camps.
+The evacuation location will be posted in the center.